talip-git/movie-database-with-binary-search-tree/README.md

 There are minor bugs on the code, that I wasn't able to figure out.

-Sometimes the I don't get the expected the output but generally works correct.
+Sometimes I don't get the expected the output but generally works correct.